-However, if you want to regularly eat down at the riverside, or like to be close to whatever action is there around the restaurants and souvenir stalls at the top of the slope, then choose to stay much closer to the river.
+However, if you want to regularly eat down at the riverside at the floating restaurants, or like to be close to whatever action there is around the restaurants and souvenir stalls at the top of the river slope, then choose to stay much closer to the river.
 The walk would be a lot shorter.

-If you somehow discover one and book a stay, doubtless they will give you the necessary instructions.
-But basically you would arrive in Kuala Tahan, and then you will need to get a river sampan take you along the river.
+If you book a stay at one of these, the host will give you specific instructions to get to their location.
+But in general, basically you would arrive in Kuala Tahan, and then you will need to get a river sampan take you along the river.
 The boat will drop you off by the river where the guesthouse is.
 This does mean that you shouldn’t arrive too late in the day, so that you’d have time for the boat ride to your guesthouse.

 Depending on the guesthouse, it may also have a land route.
-For example, on my second visit, I stayed in a ‘capsule hotel’ owned by my friend, which had a land route.
+For example, on my second visit to Taman Negara, I stayed in a ‘capsule hotel’ at a nature resort owned by my friend Dan, which has a land route.
 If this is the case, then you would be picked up from Kuala Tahan at a rendezvous point.

 The downside to this option is that you’re further from Kuala Tahan.
-If you wanted to check out the shops and restaurants in town, you would be dependent on whatever transport option is available at your guesthouse.
-Extroverts, take note.
+If you wanted to check out the shops and restaurants in town, it’s pretty inconvenient.

 The plus side of staying even a little bit away from Kuala Tahan, is you get to see some interesting life, like funky insects.
 You would also be able to indulge in a river swim (locals call it ‘mandi sungai‘**).